Toncontín International Airport: Facilities

 The airport received much notoriety as being one of the most dangerous in the world due to its proximity to mountainous terrain, its short runway, and its historically difficult approach to runway 02.
 For years efforts were made to replace it with Soto Cano Air Base in Comayagua, which did not occur until 2021 when Comayagua International Airport opened there.
 In the meantime, Toncontín was significantly improved by the work of the Airport Corporation of Tegucigalpa (ACT) and InterAirports, a company contracted by the Honduran government to administer the country's four major airports.

 The airport has a single asphalt runway, situated at an elevation of 1005 m AMSL.
 Until May 2009, the runway was only 6112 ft in length.
 In 2007, the approach to runway 02 was made significantly easier by work which systematically bulldozed a large portion of the hillside, immediately before the threshold.
 Following this work, in May 2009, the southern end of the runway received a 984 ft extension, lengthening it to 7096 ft.
 As of 2011, the runway is listed as being 2021 × 45 m.

-Boeing 737-800s operated by Copa Airlines are the largest aircraft that normally land at Toncontín.
+Boeing 737-200s operated by seasonal charter airline Aviatsa are the largest aircraft that normally land at Toncontín.
 Even with its recent runway extension, Toncontín's runway is still significantly shorter than that of most international airports.
 It is so short, in fact, that many aircraft seen by plane spotters are seen to be touching down on the displaced threshold of the runway, which by aviation law is not allowed to be landed on.

 Historically, larger aircraft have occasionally landed at Toncontín, such as a Douglas DC-8 on a mission with Orbis International in 1987, a C-17 Globemaster in 2008, 2009 and 2011, and Boeing 757s operated by American Airlines, which in 2015 replaced them with Airbus A319s.
 In the 1980s and early 1990s, SAHSA operated Boeing 727s and Boeing 737s from its hub at Toncontín.

 Toncontín International Airport has 4 gates (2 in the new terminal), a post office, a bank and bureau de change, many restaurants, and several airline lounges, as well as a duty-free shop, car rental services, and a first-aid room.
 The old terminal is undergoing renovation, and will be used for domestic flights in the future.
 The new terminal was used for international flights until 2021.

 Toncontín was also the home of the Aeroclub de Honduras (Honduran Air Club).